Abstract

 A brief history of UPS, Inc.

 The American Messenger Company was founded in 1907 by James E. Casey and Claude Ryan in Seattle, Washington.
 The company primarily focused on package delivery to retail stores and special delivery mail for the U.S. Post Office.
 In 1913, it acquired a Model T Ford as its first delivery vehicle.
 In 1916, Charlie Soderstrom joined Merchants Parcel Delivery, bringing more vehicles to the growing business.
 In 1919, the company expanded to Oakland, California, changing its name to United Parcel Service.
-UPS became one of the only companies in the United States to offer common carrier service, expanding to areas up to 125 miles outside the city.
+UPS became one of the few companies in the United States to offer common carrier service, expanding to areas up to 125 miles outside the city.
 In 1930, consolidated service began in New York City and other major cities.
 UPS supply chain faced direct competition with USPS and the Interstate Commerce Commission, but the common carrier service was applied in cities where UPS could use the service without the authority of the ICC and state commerce commissions.
 In 1953, UPS resumed air service called UPS Blue Label Air, providing two-day service to major cities along the East Coast and West Coast.

 UPS expanded and became a public company